LearnWebCode/vagrant-lamp/README.md

-# Brad's Quick Vagrant + WordPress Starter
+# Brad's Vagrant LAMP Dev Environment

 Before moving ahead with this starter environment you'll need to have a few things installed on your computer: